 By tackling these research gaps, this study will offer educators and curriculum developers useful implications and insightful information about students' viewpoints and experiences.
-Furthermore, it will deepen our understanding of the function of interactive mural media in English instruction for fifth graders.
+Furthermore, the objective of the research is to deepen our understanding of the function of interactive mural media in English instruction for fifth graders.
 The research findings will shape language education in the future, with a focus on creative and practical technology.
 In contrast to a previous study, this study investigates the potential of employing interactive murals as a tool for interactive learning to help students learn English vocabularies.
 This study poses the following research questions: (i) What is the student's opinion of using interactive murals to enhance their English vocabulary? (ii) How do the students perceive their needs for English vocabulary?